 The Lilac Tunnel: My Journey with Samantha

-When I feel like I can’t stand the heat any longer, I step away from the table and tell her I really need a break.
-Her brown eyes are wide and she says that I can’t.
-If I stop working, I’ll lose my pay.
-But I don’t care about my pay.
-I just need some air.
-I hurry to the door, but when I turn the knob, it’s locked.
-Why would the foreman lock us in here?
-To make sure we don’t take breaks?
-Now I want to get out more than ever.
-I start to panic, knocking loudly on the door, ignoring the horrified stairs of the girls around me.
-When the foreman finally opens the door, the thunderous look on his face makes my knees weak.
+When I can’t stand the heat anymore, I step away and tell Mary I need a break.
+Her eyes widen.
+Stopping means losing my pay.
+I don’t care about the pay, I just need air, real air, not this thick, dusty stuff.
+I hurry to the door, but the knob won’t turn, locked tight.
+Why would the foreman lock us in, just to stop breaks?
+Now I need out more than ever, and I start knocking loudly, ignoring the horrified stares around me.
+When the foreman finally opens the door, his thunderous look makes my knees weak.

-The foreman leans forward, his angry face inches from mine, and demands to know what I want.
-I can’t speak.
-He orders me back into the room with a scowl and a pointed finger.
-The door slams shut and I hear the click of the lock.
-My heart throbs in my chest and I try to think.
-It’s time for me to go.
-But I have to get a message to Samantha first.
+The foreman leans in, face inches from mine, demanding to know what I want.
+I can’t speak, my throat too tight and dry.
+He scowls, points me back into the room, and slams the door, the lock clicking again.
+My heart pounds.
+It’s time for me to go, but first I need to get a message to Samantha.

-I fumble in my pocket for the note she left me this morning, and I rush to Mary’s table, searching for something to write with.
-I find a pencil stub resting by a measuring tape.
-I feel Mary’s eyes on me as I scroll a message on the back of the note.
-It reads:
+I fumble for the note she left this morning and rush to Mary’s table for something to write with, finding a pencil stub by a measuring tape.
+Under Mary’s watchful eyes, I scrawl a message on the back:

 Dear Samantha,